YihengZhang-dwbh/ano_trl/README.md

 ---

-## 📎 Cite As
+## 📎 Citation

-This work has been submitted to ICML 2026.
-If you use our work, please cite as:
+If you use this codebase, please cite:

->Anonymous.
-ANO: A Unified RL Framework for Robust Policy Optimization.
-In The Forty-Third International Conference on Machine Learning (ICML 2026).

-### 📚 BibTeX

 ```bibtex
 @inproceedings{Anonymous2026ano,